top of page

 Key Takeaway for International Disputes

 In cross-border disputes, winning the case is secondary to enforcing the outcome.
 Arbitration outshines litigation because it is designed for the realities of international enforcement, not confined by national borders.
+For global families, international businesses, trustees, and advisers, arbitration provides a dispute resolution framework aligned with modern, cross-border enforcement needs.

 About the author: